wasif07/employeeManagementApp/README.md

 The data is then saved in a JSON file.

 In future, we can connect a database and then save the data in the database.

+There is a login and password already created to test the features of the App.
+Please use email - wasif1@gmail.com
+           password - Neot!a12345

+Please reach out if you have any further questions.